Belgium–Rwanda relations

-Belgium-Rwanda relations refers to the international and diplomatic relations between Belgium and Rwanda.
-Belgian relations with Rwanda started under the League of Nations mandate, when the modern day countries of Rwanda and Burundi were governed as Ruanda-Urundi.
+Belgium–Rwanda relations refer to the international and diplomatic relations between Belgium and Rwanda.

+Belgian relations with Rwanda started under the League of Nations mandate when the modern-day countries of Rwanda and Burundi were governed as Ruanda-Urundi.

 As the colonial power, Rwanda's relationship with Belgium has been significant throughout the country's history, even after independence.

-History
+Historical relations

-Initial Contact
+Initial contact

-Ruanda and Burundi were two independent kingdoms in the Great Lakes region before the Scramble for Africa.
+Ruanda and Burundi were independent kingdoms in the Great Lakes region before the Scramble for Africa.
 In 1894, they were annexed by the German Empire and eventually became two districts of German East Africa.

 As part of the Allied East African Campaign, Ruanda and Burundi were invaded by a Belgian force in 1916.
 The German forces in the region were small and hugely outnumbered.
-Ruanda was occupied over April–May and Burundi in June 1916.
+Ruanda was occupied from April–May and Burundi in June 1916.

-Belgian Rule
+Belgian rule

-The Treaty of Versailles in the aftermath of World War I divided the German colonial empire among the Allied nations.
-German East Africa was partitioned, and Belgium was allocated to Ruanda-Urundi even though this represented only a fraction of the territories already occupied by the Belgian forces in East Africa.
+The Treaty of Versailles after World War I divided the German colonial empire among the Allied nations.
+German East Africa was partitioned, and Belgium was allocated to Ruanda-Urundi, even though this represented only a fraction of the territories already occupied by the Belgian forces in East Africa.

 Later, the League of Nations officially awarded Ruanda-Urundi to Belgium as a B-Class Mandate on 20 July 1922.
-The mandatory regime was also controversial in Belgium and it was not approved by Belgium's parliament until 1924.
+The mandatory regime was also controversial in Belgium and was not approved by Belgium's parliament until 1924.

 Unlike colonies which belonged to its colonial power, a mandate was theoretically subject to international oversight through the League's Permanent Mandates Commission (PMC) in Geneva, Switzerland.

 After a period of inertia, the Belgian administration became actively involved in Ruanda-Urundi between 1926 and 1931 under the governorship of Charles Voisin.
 The Belgians extended and consolidated a power structure based on indigenous institutions.

-In practice, they developed a Tutsi ruling class to formally control a mostly Hutu population, through the system of chiefs and sub-chiefs under the overall rule of the two Mwami.
-Contemporary racial science and eugenics led Belgian administrators believed that the Tutsi were genetically more closely related to Europeans than the Hutu superior and deserved power.
+In practice, they developed a Tutsi ruling class to formally control a mostly Hutu population through the system of chiefs and sub-chiefs under the overall rule of the two Mwami.
+Contemporary racial science and eugenics led Belgian administrators to believe that the Tutsi were genetically more closely related to Europeans than the Hutu superior and deserved power.

 Some scholars circulated, including John Hanning Speke, propagated the Hamitic hypothesis which held that the Tutsi were descended from "black Caucasians" who invaded Europe and were the ancestors of all the more "civilised" African peoples.

-The League of Nations was formally dissolved in April 1946, following its failure to prevent World War II.
-It was succeeded, for practical purposes, by the new United Nations (UN).
-In December 1946, the new body voted to end the mandate over Ruanda-Urundi and replace it with the new status of "Trust Territory".
+The League of Nations was formally dissolved in April 1946 following its failure to prevent World War II.

+For practical purposes, it was succeeded by the new United Nations (UN).
+In December 1946, the new body voted to end the mandate over Ruanda-Urundi and replace it with the new "Trust Territory" status.

-Independence
+Post-independence relations

-Following anti-colonial independence movements throughout Africa, and unrest in Rwanda which included the overthrow of the monarchy in the Rwandan Revolution, Ruanda-Urundi became independent after a rushed transition on 1 July 1962.
+Following anti-colonial independence movements throughout Africa and unrest in Rwanda including the overthrow of the monarchy during the Rwandan Revolution, Ruanda-Urundi became independent after a rushed transition on 1 July 1962.
 It was broken up on traditional lines, becoming the Republic of Rwanda and the Kingdom of Burundi.